sharils/ncut-book-store/features.markdown

 A student can cancel an order.
 TODO: the restriction needs to be specified.

-TODO
+- Eve goes to the order listing page.
+- Eve clicks on an order.
+- if the book has arrived, Eve won't see a cancel button. otherwise, Eve sees a cancel button.
+- Eve clicks on the cancel button.

-A student will be warned if the same book exists in multiple orders.
+Note: A student will be warned if the same book exists in multiple orders.

 A student can see historical order

+- Eve goes to the order listing page.
+- Eve clicks on an order.
+- Eve sees detail info of the order.